Casey Krueger: Chicago Red Stars, 2016–2023

 After a successful stint in 2015 with Avaldsnes in Norway, Chicago Red Stars signed Krueger to compete in 2016 NWSL season.

 Krueger was a starting defender in every match of the 2016 season and scored two goals.
 She was named to the league's Second XI team for the season.

 In 2017, Krueger competed in 22 regular season games for the Red Stars.
 She was named to the NWSL Team of the Month for May, June and July.
-At the end of the season, she was named to the 2017 NWSL Best XI.
+At the end of the season, she was named to the 2017 NWSL Best XI and nominated for Defender of the Year.

 Krueger missed the first 10 games of the 2018 NWSL season after sustaining an ankle injury while playing for the national team in the 2018 SheBelieves Cup.

+Krueger was nominated for Defender of the Year for a second time in the 2019 season.

+Washington Spirit, 2024–

+Krueger left the Red Stars, signing a three-year deal with the Washington Spirit, in January 2024.